DCMLab/standards/docs/source/pipeline/pipeline.rst

 Create metadata
 ---------------

-All metadata fields are automatically extracted (by our workflow script that use ``ms3 extract -D``) and represented in the ``metadata.tsv`` file.
-To conveniently populate the metadata fields in the MSCX files, you can also create the corresponding columns in the existing ``metadata.tsv`` files and use ``ms3 metadata`` to update the Musescore files.
+All metadata fields are automatically extracted by the dcml_corpus_workflow and represented in the repository's ``metadata.tsv`` file.
+However, at the beginning this file needs to be created using the command ``ms3 extract -D -a``.
+The first column, ``fname``, is used as IDs for the corpus and needs to be checked.
+In case the corpus contains several alternative scores for the same piece, the main MuseScore file should have the shortest file name and the alternative scores' file names should begin with the same ``fname`` plus a suffix or a different file extension.
+Upon creation of the ``metadata.tsv`` file, all scores will be listed and you can safely remove the rows corresponding to the alternative versions to prevent them being processed by ms3.

+Once the ``metadata.tsv`` is there and contains one row per piece, metadata curation is as straightforward as updating values and adding columns to the file and then calling ``ms3 metadata`` to write the updated values into the corresponding Musescore files.
+Be aware that calling ``ms3 extract -D`` will overwrite the manual changes in the TSV file with any value existing in the MuseScore files. so make sure to commit your manual modifications to not loose them.

 .. warning::